Fandango (wrestler): NXT (2010–2012)

 For the rest of 2012, Curtis formed an occasional tag team with Michael McGillicutty.
 On the final episode of the fifth season of NXT on June 13, Curtis teamed with McGillicutty but lost to the Usos.
 After the conclusion of the fifth season of NXT, NXT transitioned into the renamed Florida Championship Wrestling developmental territory.
 Curtis continued appearing on NXT, where at the October 11 tapings (which aired on November 28) Curtis finally received his tag team title shot from winning season four of NXT, when he teamed up with McGillicutty in a loss to champions Team Hell No (Kane and Daniel Bryan).

 Championship pursuits (2013–2016)

+Fandango was accompanied by various dance partners, including Summer Rae, Layla, and Rosa Mendes.

 At the October 23, 2012 SmackDown taping, Hussey debuted a new ballroom dancer character named Fandango in a dark match, with vignettes for the character airing by November.
 After months of promotional videos, the character of Fandango debuted on the March 1, 2013, episode of SmackDown.
 As part of his act, Fandango was portrayed as fussy, flamboyant, and sultry-voiced.
 He was also accompanied by a female dance partner, mostly by a dark-haired and unnamed Andrea Lynn (a real-life dancer and at the time college student) and later Summer Rae, a developmental wrestler.